 The Bottom Line

-Your junior product manager resume should show what you've accomplished, not just what you've done.
+Your junior product manager resume should show what you have accomplished, not just what you have done.
 Focus on impact, use numbers, and keep it clean and ATS-friendly.
 When you're ready, use our free resume builder to create a polished, professional resume in minutes.

 Average Salary: $100,000 - $140,000 | Job Outlook: Growing 12% through 2030